Explore the Agenda

 • Exploring contracts, financing structures, and collaborations between hyperscalers, utilities, and SMR providers to bring projects to market

-11:20 am Utility Panel: Evaluating How Utilities Are Delivering Sufficient Power Across Regulated vs Deregulated Western Markets
+11:50 am Utility Panel: Evaluating How Utilities Are Delivering Sufficient Power Across Regulated vs Deregulated Western Markets

 Director, San Jose Clean Energy

-SVP, Advanced Energy Delivery, Portland General Electric
+Senior Vice President of Advanced Energy Delivery, Portland General Electric

 • Evaluating utility options in regulated vs deregulated markets: who to engage, what processes to follow, and how to navigate options available